 Thomas A. Dubbs

-So, in April 2008, RBS announced both a £5.9 billion write-down to account for sub-prime exposure, and a £12 billion rights offering – the biggest rights offering, at that time, in the history of Europe.
+So, in April 2008, RBS announced both a £5.9 billion for subprime exposure, and a £12 billion rights offering—the biggest rights offering, at that time, in the history of Europe.
 It is now alleged, however, that the £5.9 billion writedown was in fact inadequate: it allegedly failed to take into consideration impairment of billions of pounds of goodwill that RBS had booked, much of it in connection with the ABN Amro acquisition.
 A writedown of such a greater magnitude would, of course, have made the RBS rights offering impossible.
 Instead, the rights offering was a stellar success.

 For the full article, please contact MarketingTeam@labaton.com.